bradbase/xlcalculator/README.md

       - Basis 1, Actual/actual, is only within 3 decimal places
   * Set cell value
   * Get cell value

+Not currently supported:
+* Array Formulas
 * Functions required to complete testing as per Microsoft Office Help website for SQRT and LN
   * ABS
   * EXP
   * DB

 # Run tests
 From the root koala_xlcalculator directory